hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `date` (Optional) Specifies the date after which you want the corresponding action to take effect.
 * `days` (Optional) Specifies the number of days after object creation when the specific rule action takes effect.
 * `expired_object_delete_marker` (Optional) On a versioned bucket (versioning-enabled or versioning-suspended bucket), you can add this element in the lifecycle configuration to direct Amazon S3 to delete expired object delete markers.
+This cannot be specified with Days or Date in a Lifecycle Expiration Policy.

 The `transition` object supports the following